robmarkcole/HASS-Machinebox-Classificationbox/bird_project/README.md

 requests.post(STATE_POST_URL, json=model_data)
 ```

-You should see a response like:
+Replace the IP and PORT with those of your target machine, which for my Synology was `IP 192.168.0.18` You should see a response like:
 ```
 {'success': True,
  'id': '5b0ce5d8023d4e35',